Confined Space Entry

-- Has an internal configuration such that an entrant could be trapped or asphyxiated by inwardly converging walls or by a floor, which slopes downward and tapers to a smaller cross-section, OR
+- Has an internal configuration such that an entrant could be trapped or asphyxiated by inwardly converging walls or by a floor, which slopes downward and tapers to a smaller cross-section

-- Contain any other recognized serious safety or health hazard.
+- Contains any other recognized serious safety or health hazard

-TWU employees may NOT enter a confined space of either type without appropriate classroom and hands-on training.
+TWU employees may NOT enter a confined space of either type without appropriate hands-on and online training.
 Permit-Required Confined Spaces may only be entered by trained personnel under a valid permit.

 For more information, refer to the Confined Space Entry Program and the Confined Space Entry Permit.